anrobr/MSDS_498-DL-Capstone_Project/README.md

 ---
 ### Approach
-we aim to provide an Advanced Driver Assistance System (ADAS) based on Intelligent Video Analytics (IVA) which can be deployed as a self-sufficient, affordable, and model-agnostic unit (edge system) in motor vehicles such as cars, vans, and mini trucks.
+We aim to provide an Advanced Driver Assistance System (ADAS) based on Intelligent Video Analytics (IVA) which can be deployed as a self-sufficient, affordable, and model-agnostic unit (edge system) in motor vehicles such as cars, vans, and mini trucks.
 The system is design for a deployment using Raspberry Pi 4 and the Intel Neural Compute Stick 2 (NCS2).
 Model inference is done by the NCS2.
-To be useful for the described purpose the throughput of the system has to achieve or exceed 30 FPS.
+To be useful for the described purpose the throughput of the system is >= 30 FPS.

 ---
 ### Tags
-[Computer vision, object detection, object tracking, deep-learning, real-time, edge AI, OpenVINO, Intel Neural Compute Stick 2, NCS2.]
+[Computer vision, object detection, object tracking, deep-learning, real-time, edge AI, OpenVINO, OpenVINO Model Zoo, Intel Neural Compute Stick 2, NCS2.]

 ---
 ### Repository Contents